BU-CS320/Fall-2018/assignments/week1/lab1/README.md

 ## A Quick Survey
 Complete the survey by adding your answers to [survey.md](survey.md).
-You may do this through the text editor or through the GitHub interface.
+You may do this through the with a editor and committing and pushing or through the GitHub interface.

 ## Notes
 ### 9:05 Lab